NicolasH2/gseaCondenser/README.md

 library(gseaCondenser)

-gsea <- gseaCondenser::myGsea                 # data set built into this package for demonstration purposes gsea <- condense_gsea(gsea, similarity=0.3)   # here we use a very low similarity threshold.
+gsea <- gseaCondenser::myGsea                 # data set built into this package for demonstration purposes gsea <- condenseGsea(gsea, similarity=0.3)   # here we use a very low similarity threshold.
 0.8-1 might be more appropriate in many cases head(gsea)
 ```